Anise Essential Oil Uses

 Healing Properties for Hysterics and Epilepsy

 As part of the aromatic plants family, anise's use dates back to ancient traditions.
 It was used both as conventional and folk medicine and is currently in use in the pharmaceutical industries.
-Just like other essential oils, it contains sedative and narcotic effects which make it bring down hysterical and epileptic strikes.
+Just like other essential oils, it contains sedative effects which make it bring down hysterical and epileptic strikes.
 It achieves that by slowing down the respiration, nervous, and circulation processes.

 The above happens when anise oil is taken in higher dosages.
 If in lower dosages, it will show cordial and stimulating properties.
 Anise oil can also prove effective for nervous afflictions sedations, convulsions, and even hyper reactions.
 However, utilizing higher dosages to get desired results needs care as there’re possible side effects, especially for children.

 With a healthy immune system, your body is capable of fighting-off diseases making it remain healthy.
 Your immune system comprises a complex and wide network of cells spread out throughout the body.
 The cells are responsible for watching out viruses, pathogens, and diseases that may invade your body and cause harm.
 When the immune system detects any of those harmful invaders, it immediately springs into action and clears them.